2001 Atlantic hurricane season: Hurricane Iris

 A tropical wave emerged into the Atlantic from the west coast of Africa in late September.
 The wave moved generally westward across the Atlantic and organized into Tropical Depression Eleven approximately 90 mi southeast of Barbados on October 4.
 It traveled across the Windward Islands, and intensified into Tropical Storm Iris while over the eastern Caribbean on October 5.
 Iris continued to the west and intensified.
 After passing just south of Jamaica, Iris reached Category 4 hurricane strength on October 8 to the north of Honduras.
-Around 02:00 UTC on October 9, the hurricane made landfall near Monkey River Town, Belize, with peak winds of 145 mph.
+Around 02:00 UTC on October 9, the hurricane made landfall near Monkey River Town, Belize, with peak winds of 145 mph (230 km/h) and a minimum pressure of 948 mbar.
 Iris rapidly weakened and dissipated over extreme southeastern Mexico several hours later.
 Although Iris's circulation dissipated, its remnants contributed to the development of Tropical Storm Manuel in the eastern Pacific Ocean on October 10.

 Rainfall from the outerbands of Iris caused flooding in the Dominican Republic, resulting in the evacuation of 35 families after rivers exceeded their banks.
 Three people died when a landslide destroyed a home in Santo Domingo.
 Iris destroyed two homes and deroofed two others in Jamaica.
 The storm produced an 8 to 15 ft storm surge along the coast of Belize.
 A total of 3,718 homes were either damaged or destroyed, mostly in the Stann Creek and Toledo districts, rendering about 15,000 people homeless.
 Severe losses to agriculture was also reported, including the destruction of 5,000 acre of bananas, 3,500 acre of rice, and 3,000 acre of corn.
 Iris caused 24 deaths in Belize – with 20 occurring when the dive boat Wave Dancer capsized near Big Creek – and at least $250 million in damage.
 Flash floods and mudslides in Guatemala damaged 2,500 homes and 26 schools and killed 8 people.
 In Mexico, flooding due to heavy rains from Iris damaged 120 homes in Oaxaca and caused 2 deaths.